NeuroJSON/bjdata/Binary_JData_Specification.md

-by adding native support for **N-dimensional packed arrays** - an essential data structure for scientific applications - and **columnar table format** for packed objects to offer efficient storage of tables and repeating objects, such as Python Pandas DataFrames and NumPy arrays-of-objects.
+by adding native support for **N-dimensional packed arrays** - an essential data structure for scientific applications - and **columnar table format** for packed objects to offer efficient storage of tables and repeating objects, such as Python Pandas DataFrame and NumPy arrays-of-objects.
 These optimized container constructs greatly reduce storage overhead and redundancy, enhancing data exchange efficiency.